 Instructions for creating a HubSpot Sales account

 When signing up, use your @bugcrowdninja.com email or Gmail address.
 As noted above, sending phishing attacks or spam through HubSpot Sales will be grounds for permanent disqualification.

 Once you have created an account, install the Chrome plugin.
-If using Office365 or an IMAP service, options also exist to connect to those.
+If using Office365 or an IMAP service, options also exist to connect to those as well.